DSC-Capstone/dsc-capstone.github.io/lessons/04/index.md

   src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.7/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>

-# Lesson 3 – Scientific Writing
+# Lesson 4 – Effective Communication and Scientific Writing
 {:.no_toc}

 All lectures will be delivered as readings that you complete on your own time.
-Post questions with the lesson [here](https://edstem.org/us/courses/28947/discussion/1920037).
+Post questions with the lesson [here](TODO).

-There is no Methodology Assignment associated with this lesson.
-However, there are a few "Action Items" and "Exercises" that you should complete while reading through the lesson, as they'll help you prepare for your Quarter 1 Project.
+Make sure to read this article before moving on to [Methodology Assignment 2](../../../assignments/methodology/02), which is due on Monday, October 30th.
+In addition, this article will be crucial in writing the report (and its checkpoint) for your [Quarter 1 Project](../../../assigmments/projects/q1).

+{: .red }
-**Specifically, the [Quarter 1 Project Checkpoint](../../../assignments/projects/q1) is due at the end of Week 5, on Sunday, October 30th.
-The report part of your checkpoint submission will consist of the [title, abstract](#title-and-abstract), and [introduction](#introduction) of your Quarter 1 Project.**
+**Remember, the [Quarter 1 Project Checkpoint](../../../assignments/projects/q1) is due at on Monday, November 6th.
+The report part of your checkpoint submission will consist of the [title, abstract](#title-and-abstract), and [introduction](#introduction) of your Quarter 1 Project.
+These components are discussed in more detail below.**

-**Reminder:** Take a look at the new [Resources](../../../resources) tab of the course website.

-Also, refer to the [recording of this live session](../extra/intro-to-intros) as a supplement to this lesson.

 ---